Wandlitz: History

 Wandlitz was first mentioned as Slavic Vandlice in a 1242 deed, when the Margraves of Brandenburg John I and Otto III sold it to the Lehnin Abbey.
 The word means men who live at the water.
 Situated on the Barnim plateau among woods and lakes it became a popular recreation area especially in the 20th century.
 Since 1901 the Heidekrautbahn railway line links Wandlitz with Berlin.

+From 1815 to 1945, Wandlitz was part of the Prussian Province of Brandenburg, from 1945 to 1952 of the State of Brandenburg, from 1952 to 1990 of the East German Bezirk Frankfurt and since 1990 again of Brandenburg.